microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_IntuneAppCategories/readme.md

-# ResourceName
+# IntuneAppCategories

 ## Description

-##TODO - Provide a short description of what the resource is set to configure.
+Configures a resource for navigation property for Intune mobile app categories.